ashugh12/entnt_assignment/README.md

-# ENTNT Dental Center Management Dashboard
+# 🦷 ENTNT Dental Dashboard

-A comprehensive frontend-only dental clinic management system built with React, featuring role-based access control, patient management, appointment tracking, and a modern responsive UI.
+A modern, role-based React frontend application for dental practice management.
+Built with React, TailwindCSS, and Lucide React icons for a professional healthcare interface.

 ## 🚀 Live Demo